canonical/ubuntu-image/README.md

 # Requirements

 Ubuntu 16.04 (Xenial Xerus) is the minimum platform requirement, but Ubuntu 18.04 (Bionic Beaver) or newer is recommended.
-WILLIAM TODO ADD NOTE ABOUT REQUIRED GOLANG VERSION.
-All required third party packages are available in the
+All required third party packages are available in the Ubuntu archive.
-Ubuntu archive.

 If you want to run the test suite locally, you should install all the build